tim-koko/website/content/en/blog/2026-strimzi-kafka-oauth-keycloak-authentication.md

 done
 ```

+Final view of the clients:

+{{< custom-image "../images/kafka-strimzi/strimzi-kafka-oauth-keycloak-clients.png" "960" >}}

 ### Add Audience Mapper

 Every client needs an audience mapper so the issued JWT contains `aud: kafka-broker`.
 This is required because the